Key Takeaways

-Managing energy costs can be a challenge, but there are surefire ways to reduce these expenses.
+Managing energy costs can be challenging, but there are surefire ways to reduce them.
 One smart choice is adjusting your thermostat settings – even small changes can lead to big savings!

 Going to be at work all day?
 Set back your thermostat.